lars-erik/umbraco.community.fallback/readme.md

 [Umbraco Community Fallback Property - First Glance](https://www.youtube.com/watch?v=01oiT-3QhBg)

+### TODOs

+- Find empty cases
+- Make extension points for empty cases
+- Limit choices to compatible data types
+- Limiting strategy for SEO title for instance.
+(Substr 160)
+- Extendable transformation strategies (other datatypes than text)
+- Prevent stack overflow, browser freezes and crashes (!)
+  (It is currently possible to fall back to "self" or subsequently through "self")

+### Credits

 A lot of this code is based on

 * [@lottepitcher](https://github.com/lottepitcher)'s code in [Admin Only Property](https://github.com/LottePitcher/umbraco-admin-only-property) which totally sparked this idea!